kisom/kyleisom.net-archive/source/_posts/2012-10-17-syntax-off.markdown

 elements; not relying on colouring not only makes me write more careful and considered code, but it also forces me to pay more attention to the program.
-When reading source, a similar effect is had - I pay attention to what the code is doing, not the individual elements.
+When reading source, a similar effect is had - I pay attention to what the code is doing rather than the individual elements.

 I've had quite a few discussions on this subject in IRC, and there have been several interesting points about this.
 Before I look at some of the ideas thrown around, I'd like to note that the conclusion I've come to is that this is definitely not for everyone.
-I happen to be at a point in my coding career where syntax isn't a concern for me, but other developers that I respect and are quite talented find having syntax highlighting to be useful.
+I happen to be at a point in my coding career where syntax isn't a concern for me, but other developers that I respect and are quite talented find syntax highlighting to be useful.
 To each their own; I have just found an alternate system that works for me.
 Part of my background is not always coding on a computer; there have been several points in my life where I wasn't always able to have access to a computer, and therefore wrote code on legal pads or read through printouts